imindersingh/serenity-cucumber-trello-tests/README.md

 ## What I managed to achieve
 - Created API tests for adding, editing and deleting cards on a board
 - Created UI tests for login (this was required for the other test setup) and adding a card.
-The edit card feature is in wip, given the time I wasn't able to complete it fully
+The edit card feature is in wip, given the time I wasn't able to complete it fully.
+Update: fixed locators, edit card tests are running now.
 - For the API tests, modelled actions/requests around the services and their capabilities
 - For the UI tests, created actions and components for reusability
 - Created some classes to represent trello components such as board, list, cards